demmet/app_github_atlw/readme.md

 ### How to run the tests

-Same procedure as if running the app, but run:
+Same procedure as if running the app, but run the command:

-4. `rspec` instead of `rackup ...`
+4. `rspec` instead